 A review of the adequacy and efficacy of the overall Storm Water Management Program will be provided in this section of current and future Annual Reports.
-The current Storm Water Management Program was implemented on 15 February 2016 and thus only one year of "data" to evaluate adequacy and efficacy is available.
-Furthermore, components of the SWMP are still under development and therefore cannot be assessed.
 The Port has had a storm water management plan in effect since 1995 when the MS4 permit was issued by the U.S. Environmental Protection Agency (EPA) under the National Pollutant and Discharge Elimination System (NPDES).
 As a result, the importance of protecting storm water quality has always been a priority for the Port.
 Certain programs and plans were enhanced to meet current regulatory requirements and provide more public participation and monitoring consistency.
-However, BMPs, structural controls, education programs, and maintenance practices to protect water quality have been a common goal amongst the Port and Stakeholders.
-Highlights of the 2016 reporting period were referenced in Section 2.0 and are summarized below.
+However, BMPs, structural controls, education programs, and maintenance practices to protect water quality have always been a common goal amongst the Port and Stakeholders.
+Highlights of the 2018 reporting period were referenced in Section 2.0 and are summarized below.

-Protocols, inspection procedures, and compliance forms were created to assist in tracking various permit requirements including the construction site form, post-construction site form, assessment of controls, material inventory, inventory of exposed significant materials, and an illicit discharges tracking worksheet.
+Protocols, inspection procedures, and compliance forms were improved/updated to assist in tracking various permit requirements including the construction site form, post-construction site form, assessment of controls, material inventory, inventory of exposed significant materials, and an illicit discharges tracking form.